metadriverse/metadrive/documentation/source/install.rst

     python -m metadrive.examples.verify_headless_installation

 The script will generate two **same** images to current directory, one from agent observation, the other from panda3d internal rendering buffer.
-Please fetch anc check those images from cluster to ensure MetaDrive can draw scene and capture images.
+Please fetch anc check those images from cluster to ensure MetaDrive can draw scene and capture images correctly.
+By default, it only generates images from the main camera.
+Set ```--camera [rgb/depth]``` to check other cameras.
+Also, ```--cuda``` flag can be added to test image_on_cuda pipeline for your headless machine.

 If the captured images is complete as following, then the installation in headless machine is successful and please move on to :ref:`use_native_rendering`.